etxahun/challenge-me/challenges.md

-Here's a list of contests you can participate in,
+Here's a list of challenges and contests you can participate in.
+Some are certain times of the year, while others are on your own whenever you want.

 # Anytime